RomanLut/hx-esp32-cam-fpv/README.md

 **ESP32** can work with SD card in 4bit and 1bit mode.
 1bit mode is chosen to free few pins.
 4bit mode seems to provide little benefit (1.4Mb/sec write speed instead of 1.2Mb/sec).

-## Adaptive quality
+## Adaptive compression

 With the same JPEG compression level the size of a frame can vary a lot depending on scenery.
 A lot means order of 5 or more.
-Adaptive compressiong level is implemented to achieve best possible image quality.
+Adaptive compressing is implemented to achieve best possible image quality.

-Compression level can be set in range 1..63 (lower is better quality).
+For **ov2640** sensor, compression level can be set in range 1..63 (lower is better quality).
 However **ov2640** can return broken frames or crash with compression levels lower then 8.
 Also, decreasing compression level below 8 increases frame size but does not increase image much due to bad sensor quality itself.
 System uses range 8...63.

 Air unit calculates 3 coefficients which are used to adjust compression quality, where 8 is maximum and each coefficient can decrease it up to 63.